-1-Sentence-Summary: Becoming motivates you to move forward with your dreams regardless of your circumstances, criticism, or what people think is normal by sharing the life story of Michelle Obama.
+1-Sentence-Summary: Becoming will use Michelle Obama’s life story to motivate you to move forward with your dreams regardless of your circumstances, criticism, or what people think.

 Read in: 4 minutes

 Favorite quote from the author:

 Listen to the audio of this summary with a free reading.fm account*: